 There’s nothing random about our scientific knowledge and expertise.
 While many healthcare agencies produce interactive applications for their pharma and device clients, most don’t use medically trained artists to develop the content and visual assets.
 Instead, they use “generalists” without specialized science training.
 As a result, it’s common to see interactive content with obvious errors in scientific accuracy.
 These mistakes can be glaringly obvious to healthcare professionals and scientists.

 We don’t build the kiosks, but we do supply design drawings to your booth vendor and work with them to ensure everything is built to specification.
-We do design and fabricate certain custom items and electronics (for instance, our VR microscope).
-We also work with our clients’ audio-visual vendors to determine optimal hardware and pretest their applications on computers and monitors being used for an exhibit.
+We also design and fabricate custom items and electronics (for instance, our VR microscope).
+And we work with our clients’ audio-visual vendors to determine optimal hardware and pretest applications on computers and monitors being used for an exhibit.
 We ensure everything is tested and production-ready ahead of its release.

 A wireframe serves two purposes: